About

 IUCN Species Survival Commissions - Firefly Specialist Group

-Faculty of Biology, Michoacana University of Saint Nicholas of Hidalgo
+Faculty of Biology, Michoacana University of San Nicolás de Hidalgo

 Institute for Ecosystem and Sustainability Research, Institute of Ecology and Institute of Anthropological Research, National Autonomous University of México